emard/wifi_jtag/README.md

 For JTAG use Arduino C code.
 Slow: 750K SVF file uploads in 5 minutes.
 Precompiled binary is available in bin/

 The GPIO pinout:
     TDO=2, TDI=14, TCK=12, TMS=13, TRST=0, SRST=16, LED=15

 TRST and SRST are reset signals usually used for ARM debugging.
 Most FPGA don't need them.
 LED may be left unconnected too.

+There is much room for improvement of course: network protocol from OpenOCD could be optimized to use some hardware optimization in the ESP8266 like SPI as JTAG accelerator, or SVF player approach from JTAGWhisperer.

 Getting ESP8266 Arduino is very simple:
 Download from http://arduino.cc and unpack arduino-1.6.4 or higher.